Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Conclusion

 \section{Conclusion}

-This paper investigates the integration of pre-trained vision-language models with semi-supervised learning for downstream tasks with sparse labeled data.
-We identify several critical issues in existing approaches, including the trade-off between label quality and model bias, as well as the limited adaptability arising from the reliance on manually set fixed thresholds.
-To address these challenges, we propose Bi-CoG, a plug-and-play self-training framework that incorporates a three-stage, deeply coupled pseudo-labeling strategy with adaptive adjustment capabilities.
-Theoretical analysis and experimental results across 14 datasets in both open-world generalization and semi-supervised settings demonstrate that Bi-CoG can be seamlessly integrated with any pretrain-finetuning methods, consistently achieving performance improvements.
+This paper investigates the integration of pre-trained VLMs with semi-supervised learning for downstream tasks with sparse labeled data.
+We identify critical issues in existing approaches, including the trade-off between label quality and model bias, as well as the limited adaptability arising from the reliance on manually set fixed thresholds.
+To address these challenges, we propose Bi-CoG, a plug-and-play self-training method that incorporates a deeply coupled pseudo-labeling strategy with error-aware dynamic filtering capabilities.
+Theoretical analysis and experimental results across 14 datasets in both open-world generalization and semi-supervised settings demonstrate that Bi-CoG can be seamlessly integrated with any pretrain-finetuning methodologies, consistently achieving performance improvements.